propertyhive/WP-Property-Hive/README.txt

 16. Not using a CRM?
 Property Hive comes with a free CRM to manage applicants, email matching properties to them, record viewings and more

 == Changelog ==

+= 2.1.12 - 2025-11-10 =
+* Added new 'Not On Market Message' Elementor widget to display a message when a property is viewed that's no longer on the market
+* Added the ability to add a custom tab to Elementor 'Tabbed Details' widget
+* Added Due Date filter to key date admin list
+* Updated enquiries created via REST API to take into account whether enquiries module is disabled and/or storing of enquiries is disabled in GDPR settings
+* Catered for custom departments when determining which custom fields to show in settings area
+* Corrected PHP8.2 warning about creation of dynamic property in Divi widgets
+* Declared compatibility for WordPress 6.8.3

 = 2.1.11 - 2025-10-14 =
 * Added Lead Tracking information to property enquiries.
 Records UTM/FB tags when a visitor lands on the page and records them against an enquiry